Mister Car Wash (NYSE:MCW) Releases FY 2022 Earnings Guidance

 Mister Car Wash (NYSE:MCW – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.440-$0.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.470.
+The company provided earnings per share (EPS) guidance of $0.440-$0.470 for the period, compared to the Thomson Reuters consensus estimate of $0.470.
 The company issued revenue guidance of $875 million-$895 million, compared to the consensus revenue estimate of $853.90 million.

-A number of equities research analysts have recently weighed in on the company.
-Zacks Investment Research downgraded Mister Car Wash from a buy rating to a hold rating in a research report on Wednesday, January 12th.
-BMO Capital Markets decreased their price objective on Mister Car Wash from $25.00 to $23.00 in a research note on Friday.
-William Blair started coverage on Mister Car Wash in a research note on Wednesday, March 16th.
-They issued an outperform rating for the company.
-Stifel Nicolaus raised Mister Car Wash from a hold rating to a buy rating and set a $20.00 target price for the company in a research note on Friday, March 11th.
-Finally, Morgan Stanley raised Mister Car Wash from an equal weight rating to an overweight rating and set a $20.00 target price for the company in a research note on Tuesday, January 18th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and eight have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $22.80.
+A number of brokerages have weighed in on MCW.
+Morgan Stanley raised Mister Car Wash from an equal weight rating to an overweight rating and set a $20.00 price target on the stock in a research note on Tuesday, January 18th.
+Stifel Nicolaus raised Mister Car Wash from a hold rating to a buy rating and set a $20.00 price target on the stock in a research note on Friday, March 11th.
+BMO Capital Markets reduced their price target on Mister Car Wash from $25.00 to $23.00 in a research note on Friday, March 25th.
+William Blair began coverage on Mister Car Wash in a research note on Wednesday, March 16th.
+They set an outperform rating on the stock.
+Finally, Zacks Investment Research lowered Mister Car Wash from a buy rating to a hold rating in a research note on Wednesday, January 12th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $22.80.

-In other news, General Counsel Lisa Bossard Funk sold 13,814 shares of the company’s stock in a transaction that occurred on Tuesday, January 4th.
-The stock was sold at an average price of $18.97, for a total value of $262,051.58.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider Casey Penn Lindsay sold 3,600 shares of the company’s stock in a transaction that occurred on Friday, March 18th.
-The shares were sold at an average price of $16.50, for a total value of $59,400.00.
+In other news, General Counsel Lisa Bossard Funk sold 13,814 shares of the stock in a transaction dated Tuesday, January 4th.
+The shares were sold at an average price of $18.97, for a total transaction of $262,051.58.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Casey Penn Lindsay sold 2,082 shares of the stock in a transaction dated Wednesday, February 2nd.
+The stock was sold at an average price of $17.55, for a total transaction of $36,539.10.
 The disclosure for this sale can be found here.
-Insiders have sold 25,896 shares of company stock worth $463,919 in the last quarter.
+Insiders have sold 25,896 shares of company stock valued at $463,919 over the last 90 days.

-A number of large investors have recently made changes to their positions in MCW.
-BlackRock Inc. raised its position in shares of Mister Car Wash by 83.8% in the 4th quarter.
-BlackRock Inc. now owns 2,509,649 shares of the company’s stock worth $45,700,000 after acquiring an additional 1,144,316 shares in the last quarter.
-State Street Corp boosted its stake in Mister Car Wash by 150.6% during the 4th quarter.
-State Street Corp now owns 812,663 shares of the company’s stock valued at $14,799,000 after purchasing an additional 488,438 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in Mister Car Wash by 29.1% during the 4th quarter.
-Geode Capital Management LLC now owns 576,029 shares of the company’s stock valued at $10,489,000 after purchasing an additional 129,725 shares during the last quarter.
-Goldman Sachs Group Inc. lifted its position in shares of Mister Car Wash by 1,074.3% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 546,120 shares of the company’s stock worth $9,945,000 after buying an additional 499,613 shares in the last quarter.
-Finally, Morgan Stanley lifted its position in shares of Mister Car Wash by 2,047.2% during the 3rd quarter.
-Morgan Stanley now owns 241,753 shares of the company’s stock worth $4,411,000 after buying an additional 230,494 shares in the last quarter.
-96.68% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+BlackRock Inc. lifted its holdings in Mister Car Wash by 83.8% in the fourth quarter.
+BlackRock Inc. now owns 2,509,649 shares of the company’s stock worth $45,700,000 after acquiring an additional 1,144,316 shares during the last quarter.
+State Street Corp lifted its holdings in Mister Car Wash by 150.6% in the fourth quarter.
+State Street Corp now owns 812,663 shares of the company’s stock worth $14,799,000 after acquiring an additional 488,438 shares during the last quarter.
+Geode Capital Management LLC lifted its holdings in Mister Car Wash by 29.1% in the fourth quarter.
+Geode Capital Management LLC now owns 576,029 shares of the company’s stock worth $10,489,000 after acquiring an additional 129,725 shares during the last quarter.
+Goldman Sachs Group Inc. lifted its holdings in Mister Car Wash by 1,074.3% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 546,120 shares of the company’s stock worth $9,945,000 after acquiring an additional 499,613 shares during the last quarter.
+Finally, Morgan Stanley lifted its holdings in Mister Car Wash by 2,047.2% in the third quarter.
+Morgan Stanley now owns 241,753 shares of the company’s stock worth $4,411,000 after acquiring an additional 230,494 shares during the last quarter.
+96.68% of the stock is currently owned by hedge funds and other institutional investors.

 Mister Car Wash, Inc provides conveyorized car wash services in the United States.
 It offers express exterior and interior cleaning services.
 The company also provides related automotive services, including quick lube services and gasoline sales.
 As of March 31, 2021, it operated 344 car wash locations in 21 states, which include 263 express exterior locations and 81 interior cleaning locations.